 The 1996 Kettle Valley Master Plan was approved for 1,028 residential and commercial units, currently with 917 units built.

-The project statistics have evolved since the proposal was initially introduced to the community in 2017, taking into consideration feedback from community stakeholders and direction from City Staff.
-Since 2017, the Kettle Valley Team has hosted three Open Houses, a series of facilitated workshops (Listening Tour) and continue to meet with interested neighbours and stakeholders.
+The project statistics have evolved since the proposal was initially introduced to the community in 2016, taking into consideration feedback from community stakeholders and direction from City Staff.
+Since 2017, the Kettle Valley Team has hosted four Open Houses, a series of facilitated workshops (Listening Tour) and continue to meet with interested neighbours and stakeholders.

 Key changes that have been implemented, and features that have been retained, in response to community input include: